Mary Scheer

-Mary Scheer (born March 19, 1963) is an American actress, comedian, screenwriter and producer, who is best known for her work throughout television.
-She had recurring roles as Marissa Benson on the Nickelodeon-sitcom iCarly, and as Gladys on the Disney Channel series Bunk'd.
+Mary Scheer (born March 19, 1963) is an American actress, comedian, screenwriter, and producer, best known for her work in television.
+She had recurring roles as Marissa Benson on the Nickelodeon sitcom iCarly and as Gladys on the Disney Channel series Bunk'd.
 She voiced Alice the Zookeeper on DreamWorks animated series The Penguins of Madagascar, was part of the original cast on the sketch comedy show Mad TV, voiced every female character on Most Extreme Elimination Challenge and appeared in GEICO commercials.

 Career

-She is known for playing comedic characters in sitcoms and movies.
+She is known for playing comedic characters in sitcoms, movies, and cartoons.

 Mad TV

 Scheer was one of the original nine cast members of Mad TV when the series debuted in 1995.
-She came to the show with a background in sketch comedy from her Groundling days.
-During her tenure, Scheer developed characters like chain smoker Mrs. Jewel Barone, Cabana Chat host Dixie Wetsworth, Connie Linder, Debbie Dander, Lily Don, and Mrs. Vigor (Killer Grandma).
+She came to the show with a background in sketch comedy from her day at The Groundling.
+During her tenure, Scheer developed characters such as the chain-smoking Mrs. Jewel Barone, Cabana Chat host Dixie Wetsworth, Connie Linder, Debbie Dander, Lily Don, and Mrs. Vigor (Killer Grandma).